AndreaCeolin/Functionalism_Contrast_Change/Chapter4/README.md

 4. **Japanese**: this folder contains the material developed for the estimation of frequency and functional load of Japanese word-initial CV sequences, using the Paidologos [Japanese](https://phonbank.talkbank.org/access/Japanese/PaidoJapanese.html) Corpus.

-5. **Regression**: this folder contains the material developed for the statistical analyses in 4.3 and 4.4.
+5. **Regression**: this folder contains the material developed for the regression analyses in 4.3.

+6. **Phonological_development**: this folder contains the material developed for the analysis of phonological development in 4.4.

-6. **Acquisition**: this folder contains the material developed for the simulation of the acquisition of the contrast between the labiodental and the interdental fricatives in English and Greek (4.5).
+7. **Acquisition_model**: this folder contains the material developed for the simulation of the acquisition of the contrast between the labiodental and the interdental fricatives in English and Greek (4.5).